 There is the possibility of a fee waiver but this must be applied for by a school counselor, so if you think you need financial help don’t leave it until the last minute.

 The whole college application will test you as a student.
-Get as much help as you can from school, home, externally if needed.
+Get as much help as you can from school, home, and externally if needed.
 Nothing worthwhile comes easy.
 Put your head down and get stuck in.